avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/tn2_parameters.md

 #### Signup Rewards

 Signup rewards are designed to solve the cryptocurrency on ramp problem.
-Upon sign-up, the protocol mints a 1 KC reward to each new user with a verified mobile phone number.
+Upon sign-up, the protocol mints a Karma Coin reward to each new user with a verified mobile phone number.

 * A total of 300 million KCs is allocated by the protocol for signup rewards.
 * A user who gets this reward also gets the Karma Rewards Winner special appreciation.